samod008/LA558_Samuel_Odoom/README.md

 ### Assignment 3
+Assignment 3 involved creating 3 plots.
 This is the link for assignment 3

 [Assignment3](Assignment3/assignment_3.md)